Youngstown State Penguins football: Early history

 The YSU football program began in 1938 as an Independent NCAA team under head coach Dwight "Dike" Beede.
-The Penguins played their first game on September 15, 1938 in a 12–6 loss to Geneva College.
+The Penguins played their first game on September 15, 1938, in a 12–6 loss to Geneva College.
 About a month later, on October 22, 1938, Youngstown State won its first game with a 20–0 shutout at Westminster College (PA).
-The Penguins won their first home game on November 3, 1938 with a 20–14 win against Davis & Elkins College.
+The Penguins won their first home game on November 3, 1938, with a 20–14 win against Davis & Elkins College.

 Longtime head coach, Dwight "Dike" Beede, made a historical impact on the game of American football after noticing on-field confusion due to officials using whistles to signal a penalty.
-Beede invented the penalty flag and it was used for the first time during a game on October 17, 1941 against Oklahoma City University at the Youngstown's Rayen Stadium.
+Beede invented the penalty flag and it was used for the first time during a game on October 17, 1941, against Oklahoma City University at the Youngstown's Rayen Stadium.
 The flag is now standard at all football games.

 Dwight Beede retired from the program after the 1972 season and was replaced by Rey Dempsey starting in the 1973 season.
-After 35 years as an independent program the football team joined NCAA Division II in 1973.
-In the 1974 season, the penguins qualified for the Division II playoffs after going 8–1 in the regular season.
+After 35 years as an independent program, the football team joined NCAA Division II in 1973.
+In the 1974 season, the Penguins qualified for the Division II playoffs after going 8–1 in the regular season.
 YSU fell 14–35 against Delaware in the program's first playoff game.
-Following the 1974 season, Dempsey he left Youngstown State to become a special-teams coach for the Detroit Lions 1975, he was In the three seasons at YSU he compiled a 12–8 record.
+Following the 1974 season, Dempsey left Youngstown State to become a special-teams coach for the Detroit Lions 1975, he was In the three seasons at YSU he compiled a 12–8 record.